 Explore a landmark where culture and nature meet and stay fit by doing a little hiking.
 You have a trail of options too.

-On the southside of the park, on Park Boulevard, near President’s way, is a gateway into four trails, ranging from 1.2 to 6 miles.The easiest trail is a 3-mile hike that explores the historic 1915 Panama California Exposition section of the park.
+On the southside of the park, on Park Boulevard, near President’s way, is a gateway into four south trails in Balboa Park, ranging from 1.2 to 6 miles.The easiest trail is a 3-mile hike that explores the historic 1915 Panama California Exposition section of the park.
 The route takes you along the park’s best known places.

-On the northwest side of the park, at Sixth and Upas, is a gateway into five trails.
+On the northwest side of the park, at Sixth and Upas, is a gateway into five north trails in Balboa Park.
 The 4.1-trail is the best way to see the world renowned museums and gardens.

-Lake Poway Park offers some popular trails, including one of the most sought places for photo ops and scenic views: Potato Chip Rock via Mt.
+Lake Poway Park trails are popular, including one of the most sought places for photo ops and scenic views: Potato Chip Rock via Mt.
 Woodson Trail.
 The 7.6-mile trail features a lake and is rated as hard.